ClancyLab/squid/docs/source/files.rst

 Finally, additional functionality exists within the misc module:

-    - :func:`files.misc.is_exe` - Determine if a file is an executable.
+    - :func:`squid.files.misc.is_exe` - Determine if a file is an executable.
-    - :func:`files.misc.last_modified` - Determine when a file was last modified.
+    - :func:`squid.files.misc.last_modified` - Determine when a file was last modified.
-    - :func:`files.misc.which` - Determine where a file is on a system.
+    - :func:`squid.files.misc.which` - Determine where a file is on a system.

 Module Files:
     - :doc:`xyz_io <./module_docs/files/xyz_io>`